Kazade/Spindash/README.md

 The first step to using the library is to create the physics world.
 The world defines the collidable geometry and contains characters and objects that collide with it and each other.
+The world is scaled in comparison to the Sonic the Hedgehog games, it is 1/40th of the size (due to using GL units, rather than pixels).

 ### Characters

 A character is an object that can move, jump and collide.
+It is represented by a "RayBox", a rectangular shape defined by 6 rays, 2 up, 2 down, 1 forward and 1 back.
+Characters are different to other objects in that they perform complex logic to determine their motion.

+### Springs

+Springs are rectangular objects that will accelerate an object in a certain direction with a constant force if the object collides with their "top" edge.
+They are represented by a Box.
+When creating a spring you must specify an angle, and a power.

-### Objects
+### Triangle

-An object is uncontrollable and only has simple physical rules applied (e.g. collision, gravity)
+A triangle is not an object, but is a CollisionPrimitive (like Boxes, Circles and RayBoxes), it cannot be moved, and is defined by 3 points.
+Triangles are the building blocks of the world geometry.
+If you are defining landscape in your game, you should be using triangles.